Review digest

 3:5214K views

-Crest strips genuinely whiten and share the same active ingredient as pro gel, but he prefers custom dentist trays because one-size strips leak onto the gums.
+Crest strips do whiten and share the same active ingredient as pro gel, but he prefers custom dentist trays because one-size strips leak onto the gums.

 “Honestly, it works - tons of people use them.”

-Custom-molded trays keep the solution off your gums - less sensitivity and irritation - and he gives them to regular patients rather than sending them to buy strips.
+Custom-molded trays keep the solution off your gums, with less sensitivity and irritation, and he gives them to regular patients rather than sending them to buy strips.

 Watch the verdict at 3:52 on YouTube